yihui/yihui.org/content/en/2021-06-01-self-contained-xaringan.md

 you live preview slides with `self_contained: true`.

-To get fully self-contained slides, you have to click the Knit button in RStudio to compile the Rmd document, or equivalently, use `rmarkdown::render()`.
+To get fully self-contained slides, you have to click the Knit button in RStudio to compile the Rmd document, or equivalently, call the function `rmarkdown::render()`.

 ## Conclusion